OCA/edi/sale_order_import/README.rst

 Sale Order Import
 =================

 This module adds support for the import of electronic RFQ or orders.
-This module provides the base methods to import electronic orders ; it requires additionnal modules to support specific order formats:
+This module provides the base methods to import electronic orders ; it requires additional modules to support specific order formats:

 * module *sale_order_import_csv*: adds support for CSV orders,